Chatanga/DuneImmorality/README.md

 ## TODO (by priority)

 - Family atomics.
+- Trash remaining combat VP.
 - Add a rollback with dialog option to the research and tleilaxu tracks.
-- Add a default buy dialog for a tech, lacking any other option.
-- Consolidate the Action facade.
+- Consolidate the Action facade (with basic logging).
-- Endgame.
+- Endgame activation.

 - The Hagal house (with resources and difficulty levels).

-- Migrer les description dans GMNotes (JSON?).
+- Migrate description in GMNotes.
 - Restore translations (tokens included).

 - Blitz!